technix/atrament-core/README.md

 Resume saved game:
 - if autosave exists, resume from autosave
-- if checkpoints exist, resume from newest checkpoint
+- if checkpoints exist, resume from the newest checkpoint
-- otherwise, start new game
+- otherwise, start a new game

 Event: `'game/resume', { saveSlot: saveslot }`

 #### async atrament.game.canResume()

-Returns save slot identifier, if game can be resumed.
+Returns save slot identifier if game can be resumed.

 Event: `'game/canResume', { saveSlot: saveslot }`

 #### async atrament.game.restart(saveslot)

-Restart game from specified save slot (if `saveslot` is not defined, starts new game).
+Restart the game from the specified save slot (if `saveslot` is not defined, start a new game).

 Event: `'game/restart', { saveSlot: saveslot }`